snowdrop-bot/snowdrop-bot/README.md

 For the persistence needs of this application `h2` has been used.
 In prod and default profiles, the database is configured to store files under `/data/snowdrop-bot/db/bot.db`.
+In dev profile, the database is configured to use an in-memory store.
 So you will either need to create the folder and ensure that you have write access, or reconfigure the application to store files somewhere else.